2018–19 Northampton Town F.C. season

-The 2018–19 season was Northampton Town's 122nd season of existence and their first season back in League Two after a two-year absence.
-Along with competing in League Two, the club will also participate in the FA Cup, EFL Cup and EFL Trophy.
+The 2018–19 season was Northampton Town's 122nd season in their history and the first season back in League Two after relegation the previous year.
+Alongside competing in League Two, the club also participated in the FA Cup, EFL Cup and EFL Trophy.

-The season ran from 1 July 2018 to 30 June 2019.

 Players

 Pre-season

 The Cobblers announced they would face Northampton Sileby Rangers, St. Albans City, Brackley Town, Hull City U23, Barnet and Manchester United XI.